aaronengels/DattoRMM/README.md

 # Basics

-Install the module from PowerShell Gallery:
+Install the module from PowerShell Gallery and enter your API keys:

 ```powershell
 # Download and install the module